agdavid/agdavid.github.io/_posts/2016-05-19-my_first_rails_app_allergyfree_meals.markdown

 date:   2016-05-18 20:49:05 -0400
 ---

-My first Rails application is AllergyFree Meals (AFM), a web application that helps you find delicious and healthy recipes contributed by a community of allergy-conscious users.
-All code is publicly available at [GitHub](https://github.com/agdavid/allergy-free-meals-rails-application).
-A video walkthrough and overview of the development process can be found below.
-Enjoy!

 <p>
   <span style="text-align:center; display: block;">
     <iframe type="text/html" width="682" height="414" src="https://www.youtube.com/embed/ZEKqQkPs53g?version=1&amp;rel=1&amp;fs=1&amp;autohide=2&amp;showsearch=0&amp;showinfo=1&amp;iv_load_policy=1&amp;wmode=transparent" allowfullscreen="true" style="border:0;">
     </iframe>
   </span>
 </p>

+My first Rails application is AllergyFree Meals (AFM), a web application that helps you find delicious and healthy recipes contributed by a community of allergy-conscious users.
+All code is publicly available at [GitHub](https://github.com/agdavid/allergy-free-meals-rails-application).
+Checkout a video walkthrough of AFM above, and and overview of the development process below.
+Enjoy!

 **Inspiration for AllergyFree Meals**
 Cooking is one of the daily experiences I really enjoy - it is family-centric, relaxing, but also builds up with excitment to the point of eating!
 However, with a sibling managing celiac disease and a nephew severely allergic to five of the "big eight" allergens, I am also trying to make sure that dining experiences as a family are always inclusive and allergy conscious.
 AFM aims to help us eat smart, eat delicious, but also eat allergy-free.